YuWei-CH/Parallel-Examples/README.md

 ## Native CUDA Examples

-This repo includes two plain CUDA C++ examples in `CUDA/`:
+This repo includes CUDA C++ examples in `CUDA/`:

 - `vecAdd/vecAdd.cu`: Vector addition using 1D grid/block launch
-- `matrixMultiply/matrixMultiply.cu`: Dense matrix multiplication (naive) using a 2D grid (currently no shared-memory tiling)
+- `matrixMultiply/matrixMultiply.cu`: Dense matrix multiplication (naive, no shared memory)
+- `matrixMultiplyShared/matrixMultiplyShared.cu`: Matrix multiplication with shared-memory tiling (TILE_WIDTH=16)

 ### Data Layout

-Each program reads simple text files from its local `data/` subfolder:
+Each program reads simple text files from its local `data/` subfolder (shared-memory version uses the same format as the naive one):

 - Vector add: `input1.txt`, `input2.txt` (one float per whitespace) -> writes `output.txt`
 - Matrix multiply: `A.txt`, `B.txt` each start with: `rows cols` on the first line, followed by all elements row-major; output written to `C.txt` with the same header format.